E-Mycin

 eye disorder

-If you have not told your doctor about any of the above, tell them before you start taking E-Mycin.
+If you have not told your doctor about any of the above, tell them before you start taking E-MYCIN.

-Tell your doctor or pharmacist if you are taking any other medicines, including medicines you can buy without a prescription from a pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

 medicines used to prevent blood clotting, such as warfarin, acenocoumarol